What do I do when I arrive at practice?

 Speed skates are not necessary, but are available for rental.

-Skate rental is $50 for the season (Nov - Feb).
+Skate rental is $50 for the season (Nov - Feb) and $40 (April-June).
 Information about skate rental and an online payment option will be sent to you after registration.

 All skates have been sharpened and are ready to go.
-Participants will be responsible for the maintenance of the skates including; sharpening, wiping off the blades after sessions, etc. Skates will be returned at the year-end banquet.
+Participants will be responsible for the maintenance of the skates including; sharpening, wiping off the blades after sessions, etc. Skates will be returned after the last practice.
 Skates not returned at the end of the season will be subject to a $250 replacement charge.
-Skate Try-on (fitting) will be announced at the parent meeting.
+Skate Try-on (fitting) will be announced at the parent meeting and/or via email.

 What about Skate Sharpening?